Gvaldes93/shopping-cart/Readme.md

 A Node/Express application server with Typescript, Jest as test runner, express-session and written in ES6 and transpiled with Babel.
 This app uses express-session to keep state of the cart between requests, notice no store is specified for this, consider utilising a store as for example redis for a production environment.
 Business logic was developed by using TDD approach.
-You can run test with the command `npm test`.
+You can run the tests with the command `npm test`.

 ### Quickstart